PierreBedoucha/inf109/README.md

 It returns an object name_list which is simply a list with the player name.
 Now, as an introduction to the game, in your main() function, you will call this intro_singleplayer(win) function.
 By doing so, you will obtain a list of player names (only one name for single player).
 After obtaining the name, create a dictionary score_dict variable and initialize it with the player name(s) and the current first score (being 0).
 Then, you will create another logical step.
 You remember in task 1D, we created the playing screen; the first half of it was left blank.
 You will have to create a function player_screen(name_list, score_dict, win).
 This function will simply display the following text:
 - "Welcome {0}, we hope you will not get the Hangman! :)"
 - "Your current score is: {0}"
 Place this text wherever on the first half of the playing window so that it is ergonomic.
 Also, note that {0} represents a place holder for the variable and will have to be formatted.
 Call this function player_screen from the play function.
 Be careful of its arguments, since you’re creating them on the ‘upper’ main() function they will have to be passed down through the play function.
 Modify your play function accordingly.
 You want to be able to follow the player’s score using your freshly created score_dict.
 Modify your play function so that it returns 2 variables; both playAgain and lives. lives variable will be the score of the player.
 Then, take the loop you created in your main() function in task 1E and slightly modify it so that it still deals with keepPlayer1 boolean and another variable player1_score that will contain the score of the player after each round and will be store correctly in score_dict.
 By doing so, score_dcict used in your player_screen function will display and update the player’s score after each round.

 You can test out your full player one experience by calling your main function like always.
-It should give you the following screens:

 ## Supplementary or alternative tasks:
 ### Task 1G: Already used letters